Heavy Equipment Operator - Gahcho Kué Diamond Mine - 14 Days On / 14 Days Off - FIFO

 Responsibilities

-• Operating heavy equipment including haul trucks, dozers, loaders, excavators, and shovels.
+- Operating heavy mining equipment including mine haul trucks, large track dozers, large wheel loaders, excavators, and shovels to move hard rock.

-• Following all mine procedures, safety, and environmental protocols.
+- Following all company and mine procedures, safety, and environmental protocols.

-• Communicating clearly with supervisors and team via radio.
+- Communicating clearly with supervisors and team via two-way radio.

 Requirements

-• Able to work 12-hour shifts, day and night, in a rotational schedule.
+- Able to work 12-hour shifts, day and night, on a rotational schedule.

 Perks and Benefits